YBoran24/CryptoTracker/VERCEL_DEPLOYMENT.md

 2. **Error Handling**: The frontend now has improved error handling for network issues
 3. **Fallback Data**: The backend provides demo data when the CoinGecko API is not accessible
 4. **CORS Configuration**: The backend is configured to handle CORS properly for various origins
+5. **Dynamic Routes**: For dynamic routes like `/coin/[id]`, always implement proper error handling and fallback mechanisms to prevent build errors

 ## Updating Your Deployment